Zoefia/Zoefia-aime-extrapolation/readme.md

 ```

 ## Structure
-All the datasets should be placed under `datasets/` and the pretrained models should b
+All the datasets should be placed under `datasets/` and the pretrained models should be placed under `pretrained-models/`.
+Results will be placed under `logs/`, which you can view by tensorboard